Anzac Day match: Len Hall Tribute Game

-The Len Hall game is named in tribute to the last Gallipoli veteran from Western Australia, Len Hall (1897–1999).
+The Len Hall Game is named in tribute to the last Gallipoli veteran from Western Australia, Len Hall (1897–1999).
 Matches are either played on ANZAC Day itself or over that weekend during the same round.

-On March 24 2025, the Fremantle Dockers had announced a new best of ground medal, the Arthur Leggett Medal, named after Western Australia's last surviving World War II prisoner of war, Arthur Leslie Leggett OAM (1918–2025).
-The inaugural medal was awarded to Fremantle's Andrew Brayshaw after being voted Best on Ground in the club's 2025 Len Hall Tribute Match against the Adelaide Crows.
+In April 2025, the Fremantle Dockers announced a new best on ground medal for the upcoming Len Hall Game, the Arthur Leggett Medal, named after Western Australia's last surviving World War II prisoner of war, Arthur Leslie Leggett OAM (1918–2025).
+Leggett was heavily involved in the Len Hall Tribute Game and had passed away just weeks prior.
+The inaugural medal was awarded to Fremantle's Andrew Brayshaw after being voted best on ground against the Adelaide Crows.